-Scotland: Andy Roxburgh & Stuart McCall on Italia 90 World Cup
+'Stop the world, we want to get off'

 While the Swedes faced Costa Rica, Scotland lined up to play Brazil four days later in Turin.
 With four of the six third-placed teams making the last 16, a point would be enough.
 Even defeat may not be fatal.

-"Playing for a draw would have shown the wrong attitude," said Roxburgh. "[Aitken] had a header cleared off the line by Branco.
-Some people say ithat stirred the Brazilians up - the game had gone flat and then suddenly they realised we wanted to win."
+"Playing for a draw would have shown the wrong attitude," Roxburgh says. "[Aitken] had a header cleared off the line by Branco.
+Some people say that stirred the Brazilians up - the game had gone flat and then suddenly they realised we wanted to win."

-McCall added: "I remember arriving in the stadium and both buses arrived together.
+McCall adds: "I remember arriving in the stadium and both buses arrived together.
 The Brazilians were being mobbed by all these dancing beauties and we had the Tartan Army offering us swigs of lager.

 "We held our own against them though; there was nothing in the game."

-But with nine nine minutes to play and Scotland on track for qualification, substitute Muller nudged in after Jim Leighton parried a shot.
+But, with nine minutes to play and Scotland on track for qualification, substitute Muller nudged in after Jim Leighton parried a shot.
 Minutes later, the Scots came agonisingly close to a leveller, only to be denied by a moment of brilliance.

-"I knocked the ball down to wee Mo and he hit it terrifically on the half volley about six or eight yards out," recollects McCall.
+"I knocked the ball down to wee Mo and he hit it terrifically on the half volley about six or eight yards out," McCall recollects.
 "But Taffarel made an unbelievable save and tipped it over the bar.
 It was typical Scotland.
 Another hard luck story.''

 A hard luck story with an epilogue as it turned out.

-All was not lost yet, with just two points from three matches, it was still possible the Scots could qualify if results in other groups went their way.
+All was not lost yet.
+With just two points from three matches, it was still possible the Scots could qualify if results in other groups went their way.
 That meant an agonising 24-hour wait.

-"We'd moved to a quiet town," explains McCall."We had to kill time going for a walk, having a coffee then watching those games, but none of the results went our way and we were out."
+"We'd moved to a quiet town," McCall explains."We had to kill time going for a walk, having a coffee then watching those games, but none of the results went our way and we were out."

-In true operatic style the metaphorical Fat Lady had sung and, as far as Scotland were concerned, it was the same old song.
+In true operatic style, the metaphorical Fat Lady had sung and, as far as Scotland were concerned, it was the same old song.

 |Scotland squad